Why am I seeing adverts on Wirral Council’s websites?

 Wirral.gov.uk receives on average over 250,000 visits every month.
 It provides a powerful channel for local and national organisations to promote themselves to the people of Wirral.

-We will be working with the Council Advertising Network to run an advertising service tailored for public sector organisations.
+We work with the Council Advertising Network (CAN) to run an advertising service tailored for public sector organisations.

 The advertising campaigns that appear on the website have not been selected by Wirral Council.
 However, an advertising protocol is in place that strictly prohibits a number of types of advertisement.

 Local businesses can advertise on Wirral Council’s website and reach thousands of local people each month.

 Your business will be advertised right across our council webpages in the ad space at the top of the page (“leaderboard”) in rotation with other quality national and local ads.